studiodeeplake/CombatCubes/README.md

 |Dummy|Numb to their surroundings, the Dummy has a tendency to ignore a lot of damage, as well as dishing out suprising amounts. |Shotgun|
 |Nerd|Creative and witty, the nerd can craft nearly anything.
 Not as mobile as the Ninja, not as strong as the Brute, but deceptively effective in combat. |Assault Rifle|

 Each class will offer something different to gameplay style.
 The Brute is a tank, hard to kill with very high damage output, but short range and limited mobility.
-The Assassin is the opposite, great range and mobility, but is pretty squishy, not being able to take many hits.
-The Warrior class is pretty well rounded, not particularly weak in any one area, but not exceptional in any either.
+The Ninja is the opposite, great range and mobility, but is pretty squishy, not being able to take many hits.
+The Nerd class is pretty well rounded, not particularly weak in any one area, but not exceptional in any either.
+The Dummy is something... special...
+Sometimes completely ignores damage and likes to get close to things.

+Every class has two uniguqe active abilities, you'll just have to play around and discover what they do on your own.

 ### Enemy Stuff